 Retirement doesn’t have to mean inactivity.
 In fact, more retirees are working than ever before.
 While extra income is certainly an incentive for many, it’s not the only reason to keep working.
 In fact, workplace camaraderie and professional fulfillment are often cited by retirees as motivators for seeking employment.
 Additionally, some retirees return to the workforce to make a difference or to maintain their skills.
 Whatever your motivations may be, there are many opportunities for part-time work in retirement.

 If you don’t want to commit to a permanent, year-round position, a seasonal job could provide a temporary source of income.
 Plenty of industries have a busy season that requires them to bring on additional help via seasonal or temporary employees.
 For example, if you’re interested in working as a cashier or delivery driver, retailers and services like UPS always staff up for the holiday rush.
 Similarly, hotels, theme parks, and national parks have peak travel times where they need more hands on deck.
-If you’re looking for a more skill-intensive position, tax preparers are in high demand in the first quarter of the year.
+Alternatively, if you’re looking for a more skill-intensive position, tax preparers are in high demand in the first quarter of the year.
 Similarly, licensed health insurance agents face a busy season in the final quarter.

 Looking for Medicare?